 Hong Kong has more than 200 outlying islands, and while reaching many of these is difficult without your own boat, the bigger islands are easily accessible via ferry, and make for a fun day trip.

-The most popular island for a day trip is Lamma Island, thanks to its strip of seafood restaurants in Sok Kwu Wan.
+The most popular island for a day trip if you are visiting Hong Kong with kids is Lamma Island, thanks to its strip of seafood restaurants in Sok Kwa Wan and the fun and interactive Fisher Folk’s Village.
 Other popular island destinations for a seafood lunch include Peng Chau, Cheung Chau and Po Toi Island.
 Kids will enjoy looking at all the fish and crabs in the seafood tanks, checking out the dried seafood in the market stalls, and you can combine lunch with a play on the beach (although beaches can be of varying cleanliness!)

 What’s a visit to Hong Kong without sampling the most famous local cuisine – Dim Sum?
 This Cantonese specialty consists of several traditional snack-type dishes, including steamed or fried dumplings, buns and pastries, all served in small bamboo steamers or plates.
 Each serving is small, just three or four pieces, and so ideally a selection of dishes are shared amongst family and friends.
 Dim Sum is traditionally washed down with copious amounts of Chinese tea, hence the alternative name for eating Dim Sum “yum cha” (literally “drink tea”).